5afe/safe/specs/receive_funds/01_main.rst

     - Via QR code for scanning.
     - Copy to clipboard.
     - Via other services on their phone.
-- There should be a way to double check if the other person has the correct shared address.
+- User needs a way to double check if the other person has the correct shared address.

 Inputs